 - SOC 403 Applied Research Practicum

-For those interested in conducting sociological research that has a direct impact on the world, this practicum provides a unique opportunity to work with local organizations, schools, businesses, and government agencies by carrying out research that investigates the real issues they face.
+For those interested in research with direct impact on the world.
+This practicum places students with local organizations, schools, businesses, and government agencies to conduct research on the issues they currently face.

 - SOC 404 Community & Civic Internship Practicum

-- Connect their sociology coursework to the real world
+- Apply sociology coursework to the real world

 - Interview study participants